Medi‑Cal Spending at ‘All‑Time High,’ LAO Gives Recommendations to California Lawmakers

 “Over time, seniors and persons with disabilities have increased as a share of Medi‑Cal enrollment,” the report states.
 “This pattern primarily reflects robust growth in the senior population both before and after the pandemic.”

-Medi-Cal is the second largest expense in the state at 20 percent of all General Fund spending, with only K–14 education costs being higher, the LAO reported.
+The LAO reported that Medi-Cal is the second largest expense in the state, at 20 percent of all general fund spending; only K–14 education costs are higher.
 In recent years, the health care program has outpaced the growth of the overall state budget, the report says.

 Adjusting Taxes